Szabla wz. 34: World War II

-In 1934 the Warsaw-based Technical Institute of Armaments designed a new standard combat sabre for all mounted units of the Polish Army.
+Post-World Wars

+While World War II put an end to the combat use of swords, the sabre remained a ceremonial weapon even in the Soviet-controlled army of the People's Republic of Poland.
+Soviet shashkas were initially used before being replaced by the Szabla wz.
+1976.

+In 2002, the Polish Army's Cavalry Squadron (Szwadron Kawalerii Wojska Polskiego), an all-cavalry honor guard unit, adopted the modernised Szabla wz.
+1934/2002 sabre as the main ceremonial weapon.

+Design

 While similar to the 1921 Pattern Sabre, the new sword was designed strictly as a combat weapon, with ergonomic grip, well-carved hilt and the curved blade designed for both powerful cuts and easy swings.

 Unlike many contemporary designs, the sheathed sword was almost flat, which facilitated carrying the weapon and attaching it to a standard cavalry saddle.

 Unlike the earlier models, the new sabre was being produced by a single factory, the Kielce-based Huta Ludwików (hence the name ludwikówka often applied to the wz.34).
 This allowed for much higher production standards and much higher uniformity.

 According to a post-war evaluation by one of the users, Capt.
 Eng.
 Janusz Wielhorski, "it was commonly seen as a perfect weapon.
 Well-balanced, nicely fitting, and uncommonly easy to cut with.
 Out of 100 contemporary French broadswords only two or three could cut nicely, while all wz.
-34 sabres I used were perfect for that".

-In addition, prior to delivery, each piece of weapon had to undergo a series of rigorous stress-tests:
+34 sabres I used were perfect for that".In addition, prior to delivery, each piece of weapon had to undergo a series of rigorous stress-tests: